Code-Institute-Submissions/PP-MilestoneProject/README.md

 ## Change Log

+### 04/07/2018
+- Deployed on Heroku.
+- Added requirements.txt and Procfile needed for deployment on Heroku.
+- Added .gitignore file.

 ### 01/07/2018
 - Follow up to [THIS](#30062018), an intermediate route was added to process player login and as a result player can no longer directly go to player page by entering the URL (/player/<player_name>).
 With this change, a new stray.html template will be used in case player attempts to access the application directly with URL.